 On behalf of the Board and staff of the Tourism Industry Association of Nova Scotia, I would like to welcome you to the 2017 Tourism Summit – Tourism Impact.
 This year’s Summit features impressive keynote presentations from national and regional leaders, industry-specific educational sessions, networking opportunities and important updates from our key stakeholders.
-TIANS is honoured to host this event on behalf of industry and we look forward to hosting you soon.
+TIANS is honoured to host this event on behalf of industry and we look forward to seeing you soon.

 internationally renowned explorer & award winning filmmaker